CodersCafeTech/TrunkLink-V2/README.md

 ![DSC03399.jpg](https://usercdn.edgeimpulse.com/project840566/7dd177e29c8f6cf5537c4d166e84a414f2575f24bba4b47adeda810c08a1e54f)

 The A7670C is an LTE Cat-1 cellular modem used in our perimeter nodes to uplink alerts and telemetry to the cloud.
-It supports standard IP data services (TCP/UDP), SMS, and socket communication and is controllable via AT commands over UART (and USB for development).
+It supports standard IP data services (TCP/UDP), SMS, and socket communication and is controllable via AT commands over UART.
 The module includes a SIM card interface and an external antenna connector for an SMA 4G antenna; in our deployment, it uses an Airtel 4G SIM.

 ## 3. Lora Module